Duke BME Research

 Major Research Programs

-Both undergraduate and graduate students conduct research in these areas under the guidance of Duke BME faculty researchers, who include many winners of prestigious scientific awards and fellows of respected societies.
-In one of the clearest hallmarks of faculty excellence, sponsored research at Duke BME from both federal and non-federal sources has grown more than 60 percent over the past five years.
+In one of the clearest hallmarks of faculty excellence, sponsored research at Duke BME has grown more than 60 percent over the last five years.

 Bioelectric Engineering